-Method Complaints about Medical Care or Part D prescription drugs - Contact Information CALL 1-800-200-4255 Calls to this number are free.
+Method Complaints About Medical Care or Part D prescription drugs - Contact Information CALL 1-800-200-4255 Calls to this number are free.
 You can call Member Service 8:00 a.m. to 8:00 p.m.
 ET, 7 days a week from October 1 - March 31; and Monday through Friday from April 1 - September 30.
 If you call after business hours, you may leave a message that includes your name, phone number and the time you called, and a representative will return your call no later than one business day after you leave a message.
-TTY Calls to this number are free.
+TTY This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Calls to this number are free.
 You can call Member Service 8:00 a.m. to 8:00 p.m.
 ET, 7 days a week from October 1 - March 31; and Monday through Friday from April 1 - September 30.
 If you call after business hours, you may leave a message that includes your name, phone number and the time you called, and a representative will return your call no later than one business day after you leave a message.
 FAX 1-617-246-8506 WRITE Blue Cross Blue Shield of Massachusetts Medicare Advantage Grievance Coordinator P.O.
-Box 55007 Boston, MA 02205 MEDICARE WEBSITE You can submit a complaint about Medicare PPO Blue directly to Medicare.
-To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .
+Box 55007 Boston, MA 02205 MEDICARE WEBSITE You can submit a complaint about Medicare HMO Blue FlexRx directly to Medicare.
+To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .